HashMap

 HashMap allows null.

-One null Key and any number of null values.
+One null Key and any number

 HashTable Doesn’t allow null keys or values.